Nick Hayhurst

 BSc (Hons), MArch, DipArch, ARB, RIBA

 Claire studied at the Bartlett School of Architecture, UCL for both BSc and MArch, before completing her professional qualification at Westminster University.
 Claire has a particular interest in exploration of social and cultural dimensions of architecture and the relationship between architecture and interaction on a human scale.
 She also enjoys also working with the finer details of materiality and tactility, particularly in relation to the integration of nature and architecture, innovative uses and applications of natural materials and circular design.
-Claire also leads sustainability within the practice.
+Claire is the Environmental and Sustainability champion for Hayhurst and Co and leads the practice’s environmental policy agenda.

 Before joining Hayhurst and Co, Claire worked in studios in Rome, Milan and London on a range of projects, ranging from temporary installations to sensitive historic restorations, large-scale master-planning and public realm projects.

-Claire was made as Associate in 2021 and now leads a team delivering a range of educational, cultural and residential projects.
+Claire was made Associate in 2021 and now leads a team delivering a range of educational, community, cultural and residential projects.

 Laura Mohirta